elixir-lang/elixir-lang.github.com/getting-started/structs.markdown

 ** (SyntaxError) iex:107: syntax error before: email
 ```

-You can also enforce that certain keys have to be specified when creating the struct:
+You can also enforce that certain keys have to be specified when creating the struct via the `@enforce_keys` module attribute:

 ```elixir
 iex> defmodule Car do